 Neighborhoods with high rent rates will earn you more money than those with less.
 Likewise, neighborhoods with a higher caliber of clients will also earn you more.
 A perfect illustration of this is a case where there're two neighborhoods, one dominated by college students and the other with working-class family occupants.
 It goes without much saying that the latter will earn you more profits.

 Too many vacancies could also mean the area is unattractive due to crime or other factors.
 Investigating the area with a local real estate agent can give you insight into the safety of the neighborhood and the reasons for the abundance of rental properties.
-The is also one of the features of a profitable rental property that you should always keep in mind.
+This is also one of the features of a profitable rental property that you should always keep in mind.

 3. A Safe And Secure Neighborhood